NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

   }
   ```

-  The map from store bath base names to store object info is nested under the `info` field.
+  The map from store path base names to store object info is nested under the `info` field.

 - **Store path base names instead of full paths**: